nais/doc/docs/security/auth/idporten.md

     ```

 **If unspecified, the sidecar will use `Level4` as the default value.**

-!!! warning "2023: New `acr` values for ID-porten"

-    ID-porten has a new platform and architecture, which we will be required to migrate to.
-    Tentative dates:

-    - **August 14, 2023** for the development environments
-    - By the end of **Q4 2023** for the production environments

-    The most substantial change is the **new values for the `acr` claim**, shown in the table below.

-    The sidecar accepts both the old and new values in `nais.yaml` and in the `level` query parameter to ease migration, though you should use the newer values when possible.

-    The sidecar __cannot__ modify the `acr` value within the token itself.
-This means:

-    - If your application validates or uses the `acr` claim found in the JWT, it should accept both old and new values until the migration is complete.
-    - It is recommended to accept both old and new values _before_ the migration takes place to ensure that nothing breaks.

 The sidecar will also validate and enforce that the user's current authenticated session has a level that **matches or exceeds** the application's configured level.
 The user's session is marked as unauthenticated if the level is _lower_ than the configured level.